connorshea/vglist/README.md

 - In a separate terminal window, run `ruby ./bin/webpack-dev-server` alongside the Rails server to have a webpack-dev-server instance.
   - You don't _have_ to do this for the site to work, but things will take a lot longer to load as webpack has to compile stuff from within the same process as Rails.

+### Getting set up with Docker

+If you want to use Docker to develop the application, you can do so by following these instructions:

+- Make sure you have Docker and Docker Compose installed, as well as Postgres.
+- Run `docker-compose up --build`.
+- In another terminal window, run `docker-compose exec web bundle exec rails db:create` and then `docker-compose exec web bundle exec rails db:migrate`.
+- You may also want to run `docker-compose exec --env DATABASE_CLEANER_ALLOW_REMOTE_DATABASE_URL=true web bundle exec rails db:seed` to get some data in the database (the environment variable is necessary because the remote database trips database_cleaner's safeguards).

 ## Design Document

 See [DESIGN_DOC.md](DESIGN_DOC.md) for the general design plan for this project.